kbridson/rails-demos-and-deets-2021-test/demo-resource-update.md

 render :edit, locals: { question: question }
 ```

 Lastly, there is a CSS style issue that we must address.
-If a `label` for an model attribute in the view has an associated error (as per the model `errors` method), the `form_with` helper will automatically wrap the `label` in an HTML `div` element with CSS class `field_with_errors`.
-The default style for this class exhibits some strange line spacing, and as a consequence, doesn't look very nice.
+If a model attribute has an associated error (as per the model `errors` method), then the `form_with` helper will automatically wrap that attribute's `label` in an HTML `div` element with the CSS class `field_with_errors`.
+The default style for this CSS class exhibits some strange line spacing, and as a consequence, doesn't look very nice.

 Fix this style issue by adding CSS code to `app/assets/stylesheets/application.css`, like this: